sahishnuk2/tp/docs/DeveloperGuide.md

 benefits of a full undo/redo stack.
 The minimal memory overhead and straightforward logic make this approach ideal for a student project with limited development time.

-#### Future enhancements
-* **Multiple undo levels:** Implement a full history stack (Alternative 2) to support undoing multiple commands in sequence.
-This would involve storing a list of states and maintaining a current state pointer.

-* **Redo functionality:** Allow users to redo commands that were undone.
-This would require preserving the "future" states after an undo operation until a new modifying command is executed.

-* **Selective undo:** Allow undoing specific commands in history rather than just the most recent one.
-This would require implementing Alternative 3 with command-specific undo logic.

-* **Undo command confirmation:** For destructive commands like `clear`, prompt the user to confirm before executing, reducing the need for undo in the first place.

 ### Feature: Multi-Index Input Support

 #### Overview